 Mix in whatever other content pieces work best for your business, whether they are case studies, videos, podcasts, webinars, or anything else, as long as it supports your overall brand story.

 In each piece of content, reference other bits of the story you’ve already published and finish by teasing what parts they can expect next.
 This will give them somewhere to go to continue the conversation.

-How does your brand use multi-channel storytelling to get your company’s message across?
-Share your experiences in the comments!
+How does your brand use blogging tactics to get your company’s message across?
+Share your experiences on our LinkedIn page!